 Transferring preoccupied attachment from parent to child (sometimes out of fear of mis-parenting), children reacting to parents’ state of mind.
 Body can’t relax if caretaker is harboring unsettling feelings.

 Very young secure children calm down when parents return after being separated.
-Preoccupied or “angry ambivalent” children will go to the parent but won’t let them soothe them, won’t trust that parent will remain there.
+“Angry ambivalent” children will go to the parent but won’t let them soothe them, won’t trust that parent will remain there.

 Identifying your attachment type and handling it in your adulthood.
 We’re already attuned to other people and we’re used to the sense of rejection but it’s hard to attune to your own body and figure out what YOU want.